Haaxor1689/haax-cli/README.md

 	Slices a png image into correct number of blp textures.
 	If filePath is a directory, all png images inside will be sliced instead.

+db-init
+	Correctly initializes the qslite database.
+This step is required before you are able to import and export data from the db.

 db-import <dbcPath>
 	Imports all data from available dbc files from DBFilesClient folder under dbcPath argument into SQLite DBFilesClient.db.
+	If dbcPath is not provided, DBFilesClient folder under Config.PatchPath will be used.

 db-export <dbcPath>
 	Exports all data from SQLite DBFilesClient.db to dbc files inside DBFilesClient folder under dbcPath argument.
+	If dbcPath is not provided, DBFilesClient folder under Config.PatchPath will be used.

 dbc-decode <filePath>
+	Decodes a dbc file into csv file. filePath should point to a specific .dbc file.
 	If filePath is a directory, all dbc files inside will be decoded instead.

 dbc-encode <filePath>
+	Encodes a csv file into dbc file. filePath should point to a specific .csv file.
 	If filePath is a directory, all csv files inside will be encoded instead.

 mpq-extract <filePath> <outputDir>